 Additional Personal Safety Guidance section.
 Consider workplace flexibilities such as reducing onsite population, increasing telework, working in shifts, or changing the orientation of seating and workspaces in laboratories and shared spaces.
 All staff are required to wear a mask while working in the lab.
 Visitors such as maintenance staff, IT help desk personnel, and delivery workers will be required to wear a mask as well at NIH locations.

-ICO leadership will assess laboratory workspaces and procedures to identify measures that facilitate physical distancing and minimize the potential for personnel to come within six feet of one another.
+ICO leadership will assess laboratory workspaces and procedures to identify measures that facilitate meeting workplace density limits.
 Example measures include:

 - Limit occupancy based on current NIH guidance established in